yossis/CalmCopy/README.md

-# Lemonade AI Content Tool (MVP)
+# CalmCopy

-An internal AI-powered content generation tool designed for Lemonade's team.
-It guides users through a context-setting wizard to generate on-brand, high-quality content using AI.
+**CalmCopy** is an internal AI-powered content generation tool designed for Lemonade's team.
+It guides users through a context-setting wizard to generate on-brand, high-quality content using **Google Gemini**.

 ## 🎯 Product Overview

 This tool replaces complex prompt engineering with a simple, human-centric workflow:
 1.  **Login**: Secure entry (MVP: `demo` / `demo`).
-2.  **Settings**: Configure OpenAI API Key or use "Mock Mode" for testing.
+2.  **Settings**: Configure **Gemini API Key** or use "Mock Mode" for testing.
 3.  **Wizard**: A 3-step flow to define **Segment**, **Tone**, and **Audience**.
-4.  **Chat**: An interactive interface to generate content based on the defined context.
+4.  **Chat**: An interactive interface with dynamic greetings based on your context.
+5.  **Action**: A "I'm happy!" flow to distribute content to the right channels.

 ## 🚀 How to Run